uriborrajo/HETGEN1000/README.md

     --by-taxon
 ```
 ### 11. ALIGNING UCE LOCI

+When taxa are “closely” related (< 30-50 MYA, perhaps), I think that edge-trimming alignments is reasonable.
+When the taxa you are interested in span a wider range of divergence times (> 50 MYA), you may want to think about internal trimming.

 - #### EDGE TRIMMING
 Make sure that you are in the correct directory ```~/taxon-sets/all```
 ```